 Parents Need to Know

-Parents need to know that this movie contains a LOT of peril and action-violence.
+Parents need to know that Pirates of the Caribbean: Dead Man's Chest contains a lot of peril and action-violence.
 Characters are shot at, chased, dragged, trampled, rolled down hills, and nearly roasted over an open fire.
+A severed beating heart is shown in a box.
+Men are put in cages so that their eyes can be plucked out by birds.
+Elizabeth and William are threatened with hanging.
+It's implied that cannibals might eat a dog.
 In one disturbing scene, Will is tied to a mast and flogged by Bootstrap Bill.
 Also, the grotesque pirates and CGI sea creatures are menacing and downright scary.
-And there's lots and lots of rum (yes, we're talking about pirates, but the audience won't be able to buy the stuff for a decade...)
-But depending on the maturity of your kids, this movie is okay for kids 12 and up.
+And there's lots and lots of rum.
+Profanity includes "damn," "ass," and "bloody."
+Innuendoes and double meanings are rampant, notably involving a compass, swords, and fighting.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 This movie is all about Johnny Depp, who camps it up from one action-packed scene to the next.
-Let's see…there's a giant sea monster, voodoo princess, barnacle-encrusted pirates, desert island, hungry cannibals, buried treasure, ghost ship, insane sword fight, and every other pirate cliche you can think of.
-Really, it gets a little exhausting, and after the first hour or two, the whole thing starts to wear on your psyche, even Depp's drunken pirate schtick, which seemed so fresh and fun in the first movie.
-The story line puts Will and Elizabeth's romance on the back burner, and that's what helped to give the first movie some depth.
-Still, this movie is a lot of fun, moves along fairly well, and ends with a great cliffhanger into Pirates 3.
+Let's see: There's a giant sea monster, a voodoo princess, barnacle-encrusted pirates, a desert island, hungry cannibals, buried treasure, a ghost ship, an insane sword fight, and every other pirate cliché you can think of.
+Really, it gets a little exhausting, and after the first hour or two, the whole thing starts to wear on your psyche -- even Depp's drunken pirate schtick, which seemed so fresh and fun in the first movie.
+The storyline puts Will and Elizabeth's romance on the back burner, and that's what helped to give the first movie some depth.
+Still, Pirates of the Caribbean: Dead Man's Chest is a lot of fun, moves along fairly well, and ends with a great cliffhanger.
 It would have been better if they'd chopped off about 30 minutes in the middle.

-Kudos to Stellan Skarsgard (Good Will Hunting), who gives a heart-wrenching performance as Bootstrap Bill, and to Bill Nighy (Love Actually), who deserves a "best villain" award for bringing Davy Jones to life in all his tentacled glory.
+Kudos to Stellan Skarsgård (Good Will Hunting), who gives a hearteending performance as Bootstrap Bill, and to Bill Nighy (Love Actually), who deserves a "best villain" award for bringing Davy Jones to life in all his tentacled glory.